nychealth/coronavirus-data/README.md

 **Questions and custom requests**: We will try to answer questions about the data in this repository as we are able to.
 If you have a question, please search the [Issues](https://github.com/nychealth/coronavirus-data/issues?q=) to see if it’s already been addressed.
 Please understand that we are responding to a pandemic and we might not be able to address all questions in a timely manner.
 We are not able to accommodate custom data requests placed via Github.

 ***

 ## Important: Changes on December 7, 2020

 The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on December 7, 2020.
 These include:

 * Changing the naming convention for the main categories of COVID-19 tests
   * Data referenced in this repository as "molecular tests" correspond to data previously labeled as "PCR tests."
-Please see the key technical notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing))
+Please see the technical notes for a description of the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)

 * Including probable COVID-19 cases into summary data and epi curves
-  * Please see the key technical notes section for a description of the different case definitions ([Case definitions for COVID-19](https://github.com/nychealth/coronavirus-data#case-definitions-for-covid-19))
+  * Please see the technical notes for a description of the different [case definitions for COVID-19](https://github.com/nychealth/coronavirus-data#case-definitions-for-covid-19)
   * Cumulative data, such as case, hospitalization, and death rates, are for confirmed COVID-19 cases only

 * Updating all files by geography to reflect a revised geocoding process